Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Jet Substructure Extraction

-The topic modeling results can also be used to extract the quark and gluon jet fragmentation function.
-The jet fragmentation function represents the longitudinal momentum distribution of the tracks inside a jet, and can be expressed by the following equation
+The topic modeling results from Section~\ref{sec:topicresults} can also be used to extract the quark and gluon jet fragmentation function.
+The jet fragmentation function gives the longitudinal momentum distribution of the tracks inside a jet,